cwtshh/cwtshh/README.md

 I’m a Software Engenieer student at Univesitiy of Brasília (UnB).

 - 🔭 I’m currently working on a small marketplace project with Django
-- 🌱 I’m currently learning Django and React with TypeScript
+- 🌱 I’m currently React with TypeScript and Flutter.
-- 💬 Ask me about Python, C/C++ and JavaScript
+- 💬 Ask me about Python, C/C++ and JavaScript.

 ### :fire: My Stats :